AngelinaNSS/AngelinaNSS/README.md

 Despite technological advancements and increased awareness about sustainability, as humans, we still continue to struggle with the issue of discarding massive amounts of food.
 Speaking for specifically about the food industry, (examples include:Agriculture production, Retail and Food Service, Distribution and Logistics:Companies, Retailers:Supermarkets,Fast-Food Chains, etc.)its common to make the mistake of overproduction, leading to surplus goods that may unessecarily and eventually find their way to landfills.
 Driven by aesthetic preferences, we tend to reject perfectly good produce due to minor imperfections.
 The obsession with flawless-looking fruits and vegetables contributes to a wasteful cycle, disregarding the nutritious value.
 It is also a possibility that many people are not fully aware of the environmental and social impact of food waste.
 Lack of knowledge about proper storage, meal planning, and understanding of expiration dates can contribute to unnecessary disposal.
 Also to consider Economic Incentives for buisnesses.
 In some cases, economic incentives might not align with efforts to reduce food waste.
 For example, businesses might prefer to discard unsold items rather than donating them due to perceived costs and liabilities.

-- Agriculture, a solutions using AI tech. in the future can be: a). to use AI-driven technologies, such as sensors, drones, and satellite imagery, to provide real-time data on crop health, soil conditions, and weather patterns.
+- Agriculture: solutions using AI technology in the future can be: a). to use AI-driven technologies, such as sensors, drones, and satellite imagery, to provide real-time data on crop health, soil conditions, and weather patterns.
 This could enable farmers to optimize irrigation, fertilization, and pest control, reducing the likelihood of crop loss and increasing overall yield.

 b).
 Predictive Analytics for Crop Yield: